-It is the month of the Hallows and so everyone will be looking for some seriously scary entertainment to appropriately scare the socks off their terrified flailing appendages.
+It is the month of the Hallows and so everyone is looking for some seriously spooky entertainment to appropriately scare the socks off their frightened flailing feet.

-So why not change up your classics and watch something directed by a woman?
+So why not change up your classic list and watch something directed by a woman this year?

-Horror has a habit of victimising the female shooting stories with voyeuristic male gazes that stare predatorily at women, particularly their bodies.
+Horror has a habit of victimising the female by shooting women with voyeuristic and predatory male gazes; particularly their bodies.
 Some may say that this is just because the story lends itself to that, but what happens when females direct the horror movies?
 You still end up with some pretty weird shit.
 Only now women are not victimised in the same way.
-Yes, in some films they still end up dead, hacked and slashed but now its no longer coming from a angle that does it to further strengthen male privilege.
+Yes, they can still end up dead, hacked and slashed to bits, but now its no longer coming from a angle that is only doing it to further strengthen male privilege.

 1. American Psycho